 - Amending all variances described in this guidance to permit the addition of any certified laser projectors (which are not designed or intended for audience scanning effects or projection of invisible laser radiation to produce visible effects) to the firm's laser shows without requiring variance amendments.

 These modifications in accordance with 21 CFR 1010.4(c)(2) will reduce the regulatory burden on manufacturers of laser light shows without compromising the public health.

 What laser light show variances are affected by this guidance?

 - Variances for laser light shows or projectors which do not employ audience scanning or exposure effects; and

-- Variances for laser light shows or projectors which produce their visual effects by mans of emissions only in the visible wavelength range from 400-700 nm to and which do not use invisible laser emissions to produce visual effects, and
+- Variances for laser light shows or projectors which produce their visual effects by means of emissions only in the visible wavelength range from 400-700 nm and which do not use invisible laser emissions to produce visual effects, and

 - Variances for which the types of locations or the types of laser light effects employed are not changing; and